 If you’re only looking for the cheapest place to buy Disney pins, look here.
-As of the time this post was last updated (April 3, 2017), you can purchase Disney pins for trading from third parties for less than $1 per pin.
+Currently, you can purchase Disney pins for trading from third parties for less than $1 per pin.
 If you want other tips for Disney Pin Trading and what you should know about buying from third parties, we’ll have those further down in the post.
 Before we get to that, we’ll offer a bit of background on Disney Pin Trading.

 Disney Pin Trading began during the Millennium Celebration.
 Since then, Disney Pins have become easily the most popular merchandise and collectibles in all of Walt Disney World (and beyond–pin trading is also now popular at Disneyland, Disneyland Paris, etc.) with the possible exception of Vinylmations, which are now rising in popularity.